safrique/fee-calculator/README.md

 # Submitting your solution

 Please do not make a public repository for your solution.
 Instead, please submit your solution either as a git bundle (from a local or private repository) or compress your solution into a zip archive.

+# SOLUTION

+### _Josef van Niekerk_

+The solution can be used in 2 ways, via the web browser & via the command line console.

+## Installation

+### Prerequisites

+The user needs `composer` installed and needs a web server running.

+1. Create a folder called `fee-calculator` in the user's local repository directory.
+2. To start the installation, run the following command: `composer install`

+## Browser

+To see the solution working in a browser window, navigate to http://localhost/fee-calculator.
+By default, the minimum term (12 months) & minimum loan amount (£1,000) will be selected.
+The user can change these values within the parameters indicated within the instructions above.
+Once the user clicks the Submit button, the page will display the loan schedule for the selected values.

+## Command Line

+In the command line window, navigate to the folder where the project has been installed.
+Run the `cd Commands` command to get to the directory to run the commands from.
+To run the calculation, run the command: `php calculateFee. php`.
+The solution will ask the user to enter a valid term & loan amount.
+If the user doesn't enter valid values, it will keep asking until valid values have been provided.

+The solution also has the option to send in the term & amount with the command, e.g. `php calculateFee.php --term=12 --amount=1000`.
+For the solution to work correctly, both the term & amount have to be added, or else the solution will ask the user to provide both.

+## Cache

+A rudimentary caching system has been built to help speed the processing up.
+The caching happens in 2 separate places and caching is kept for 5 hours.

+1. Web Page Cache: The HTML for all pages displayed in the browser are cached as pure HTML files.
+2. Calculations: Calculations are also cached, so they don't have to be recalculated again if the same calculation is requested within the caching time.

+## Testing

+To run the tests, navigate to the project root directory and run the command: `./vendor/bin/phpunit --testdox tests ` for descriptive set of automated tests.